 The disastrous consequences of destructive earthquakes place a heavy burden on many societies and their economies, particularly in developing countries.
-In order to avoid or at least to mitigate the negative effects of such events a thorough scientific knowledge of their geological and geophysical causes, their structural, kinematics and dynamic characteristics and destructive effects as well as a developed capability to monitor and analyse them is indispensable.
-The vulnerability of human societies and the related human and economic losses due to earthquakes are steadily growing as a consequence of rapid population growth and urbanization.
+In order to avoid or at least to mitigate the negative effects of such events a thorough scientific knowledge of their geological and geophysical causes, their structural, kinematics and dynamic characteristics and destructive effects as well as a developed capability to monitor and to analyse them is indispensable.
+The vulnerability of human societies and related human and economic losses due to earthquakes are steadily growing as a consequence of rapid population growth and urbanization.
 Accordingly, improved risk assessment and effective disaster mitigation measures are prerequisites to ensure sustainable development in earthquake-prone countries.

-The GFZ German Research Centre for Geosciences conducts an annual five weeks international training course in the field of seismology and seismic hazard assessment.
-This training course is part of related programs of the United Nations (OCHA and UNESCO) aimed at promoting training and know-how transfer, especially to nationals from developing countries.
-In 2013, the GFZ will organize and conduct the course in Potsdam, Germany in the time period from the 12 August to 6 September 2013 for the benefit of participants from earthquake-prone developing countries under the main topic:
+The GFZ German Research Centre for Geosciences is running an annual international training course in the field of seismology and seismic hazard assessment.
+This training course is part of related programs of the United Nations (OCHA and UNESCO) aimed at promoting training and know-how transfer, especially to scientists and engineers from developing countries.
+In 2016, the GFZ organizes and runs the course in cooperation with Department of Meteorology and Hydrology, Nay Pyi Taw, Myanmar in the time period 26 September to 21 October for the benefit of participants from earthquake-prone developing countries from Southeast Asia under the main topics: